-Coronavirus drug hopefuls are cheap to make but may be in short supply
+CORRECTED-Coronavirus drug hopefuls are cheap to make but may be in short supply

 Meanwhile, decades-old malaria medicine hydroxychloroquine - touted by President Donald Trump and others as a possible game changer despite no scientific proof it works - costs 8 cents.

-Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s lung drug Esbriet and arthritis treatment Avastin, as well as an AbbVie HIV drug and a Hepatitis C cocktail.
+Other drugs the researchers examined included the related malaria medicine, chloroquine, the antibiotic azithromycin, Roche’s lung drug Esbriet and arthritis treatment Actemra, as well as an AbbVie HIV drug and a Hepatitis C cocktail.

 “Should repurposed drugs demonstrate efficacy against COVID-19, they could be manufactured profitably at very low costs,” the authors wrote, giving range of between $1 and $29 per course of treatment.